States Demand Refunds For Unemployment Money Paid In Error

 "Naturally, there are going to be mistakes made," said Michele Evermore with the National Employment Law Project.
 "States are basically building the plane as they are flying it."

 According to Evermore, some states are still so backlogged with applications that they haven't even begun reviewing for overpayments.
-It's not clear how many of the more than 30 million Americans who received benefits this year may be impacted.
+It's not clear how many of the more than 30 million Americans who received benefits this year may be affected.

 In most states, anyone who receives an overpayment notice can file an appeal.
 If it's ruled that the applicant did in fact make an honest mistake, or that the person was qualified all along, the debt can be waived.
-However, the federal Pandemic Unemployment Program, or PUA, currently does not allow waivers.
+However, the federal Pandemic Unemployment Assistance program, or PUA, currently does not allow waivers.

-After filing his appeal, Stephen Ordway was able to prove that he was working at his new restaurant when the pandemic struck, and therefore was entitled to benefits when it was forced to close.
+After filing his appeal, Ordway was able to prove that he was working at his new restaurant when the pandemic struck and therefore was entitled to benefits when it was forced to close.
 He wasn't required to refund any of the money.

-"It wasn't just like a paid vacation or something like that," said Ordway, who is now working full-time at this restaurant.
+"It wasn't just like a paid vacation or something like that," said Ordway, who is now working full time at his restaurant.
 "These were basic needs that were being met by these payments coming in every week."